Wedding Photography Tips

 - When it comes to lenses, you’ll need both a portrait lens and a general purpose zoom lens for the ceremony.
 Personally I use a Canon EF 85mm f/1.8 USM Lens (for bride and groom portraits) as well as a Canon EF 24-105mm f/4 L IS USM Lens (especially useful for group photos).
 Other professional wedding photographers prefer the more versatile Canon EF 70-200mm f/2.8L IS II USM.
 If you own a lens similar to the third I mentioned here (i.e goes from 70-200mm focal length and opens to aperture f/2.8) forget the initial two I listed, as you’ll already have the perfect setup.
 Instead add a wide angle lens to your list for those large group shots.
 For Nikon or other brands you may want to read – What is the best lens for portraits.

-- Should I use a flash for wedding photography?
-This is a question I’m asked often by amateurs.
+Another question I’m asked often by amateurs.
 Personally I don’t use flash for weddings.
 Most people find flash going off in their face annoying.
 Flash also takes time to warm up and for weddings you want to be ready to capture that special moment in an instant.
 Occasionally I’ll take a few photos with flash to give the couple more variety when it comes to choosing the images they want printed.
 However I find flash is so 80’s fashion magazine style and not what couples generally speaking want for their weddings.
 Instead learn as much as you can about natural light photography.
 Also learn how to use reflectors to minimize panda eyes.

 Important Preparation Tips